mjollnir/sf2debpkg/README.md

 ### Installing the packages

-Make sure that the debian priority is low:
+If you're installing a package that's going to use a database on a remote machine, make sure that the debian priority is low:

     dpkg-reconfigure debconf

 Frontend can be set to anything - dialogue is fine.
 Priority should be low.
+This is because of a limitation in dbconfig-common (See: http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=607171)

 Before trying to install a package that wants a database (for example symfony2-site-foo-main), the database server must be able to be connected to.
 The package will not create the database for you.

+Note: Theoretically this works with dbconfig-common, and indeed we're using it for other projects, but it hasn't been tested with Symony2.
+It may be enough to change the apps.yourapp.dbconfig.create parameter to true in packagemanifest.yml to enable this, but it's not yet tested.

 Finally its recommended to setup a debian package repository to distribute the packages.
 This way on the target servers you just need to setup the custom repository via the following line in its apt sources: